 Dustin Hurt is from a small farming community in central Illinois.
 His love of music began in fourth grade when he began playing trumpet in his school's concert band.
 Around the time he was 12, he picked up the guitar after hearing the sounds of Green Day and never looked back.
 Dustin has played in several bands and has experience as a musician, performing and recording jazz, classical, classic rock, heavy metal, punk rock, Christian rock and everything in between.
 He is a guitar teacher at School of Rock Knoxville.

-Guitar Teacher, Bass Guitar Teacher
+Guitar Teacher, Bass Guitar Teacher, Keyboard Teacher

 Eric Cutshall brings to School of Rock Knoxville nearly 40 years of musical experience, including over 30 years as a teacher.
 Eric has a certificate from the Musicians Institute of Hollywood, and is the author of several music publications available through Amazon and other outlets.
 In additional to bass, Eric has studied and is fluent in guitar, mandolin, banjo, dobro, and lap steel guitar.
 He is a guitar teacher, bass guitar teacher and ukelele teacher.

 Guitar Teacher, Bass Guitar Teacher

 Brian has a solid history as a performing musician in Knoxville starting with Bad Weather Blues in the mid 1990’s which was a solid house band for Baker/Peters and other venues in Knoxville.
 Brian has also played with The Royal Hounds (local rockabilly band) and is an accredited guitar teacher with 20+ years teaching experience in the Knoxville/Oak Ridge area.
 He is completely obsessed with everything Jimi Hendrix, and he is an avid Led Zeppelin vinyl collector!
 The rock/blues band Brian founded, AlienLoveCharm, is active in Knoxville, and he is also lead guitarist of Soul Finger, a funk band which plays throughout East Tennessee.

-Michael Peng Keyboard Teacher, Singing Teacher
+Keyboard Teacher, Vocal Teacher

 Michael Peng is a professional performer and educator who was born in Oakridge and has known the Knoxville area his entire life.
 Michael started learning piano when he was 9 years old, and started singing when he was 12.
 Since then, he's joined a variety of professional choirs, musicals, and operas in shows such as Into the Woods, Carmen, and the local Forbidden Knoxville.
 These opportunities included travel abroad to perform, and Michael has studied and performed in Brazil and Hungary as part of his music career.
 Most recently, he has returned from China, where he performed and taught music both one on one and at an international school.
 Michael has a Bachelors in Vocal Performance and a Masters in Music Education from UTK.
 He has 9 years of experience teaching music lessons both one and one and to groups.
 Michael currently works as an elementary music teacher as well as a voice and keys instructor at School of Rock Knoxville.

-Michael Jones Guitar Teacher
+Guitar Teacher, Vocal Teacher